davidsneighbour/dnb-hugo-testcontent/aesops-fables/content/posts/the-shepherd-and-the-wolf/index.md

 ---

-# This is the dnb-hugo-garuda frontmatter template.
+# This is the hugo-garuda frontmatter template.
 # Remove comments and items you won't need in your daily work with Hugo.
 # Copy a smaller version of this file to /archetypes/default.md in your
 # own repository to overwrite this version.